Welcome to MC Pride & Allies

-Foster a welcoming academic environment for students who are lesbian, gay, bisexual, transgender--or questioning identity.
+By taking the SafeZone training, you help foster a welcoming academic environment for students who are lesbian, gay, bisexual, transgender--or questioning identity.
 LGBTQ students often feel unsafe at school, resulting in reduced attendance to avoid risk, bullying, or bias.
-Empower students to cope with ignorance or discrimination, build community among peers, and focus on their studies.
+Additionally, you can empower students to cope with ignorance or discrimination, build community among peers, and focus on their studies.

-Upon completion of this class, you will be able to:
+Upon completion of this training, you will be able to: